ncg-task/training-data/README.md

-# train-data
+# training-data
-Training data for the NLPContributionGraph Shared Task 11 at SemEval-2021
+`Training Data` for the NLPContributionGraph Shared Task 11 at SemEval-2021

 For Codalab evaluations in the Practice phase, participants submissions will be evaluated against the [`Trial Data`](https://github.com/ncg-task/trial-data)